Unnathie/higher-lower-youtube-game/README.md

 # 🎮 YouTube Higher or Lower —> Guess the Sub Count!

-Ever wondered who has more subscribers — MrBeast or some toy-unboxing 6-year-old?
+Ever wondered who has more subscribers?
+MrBeast or some toy-unboxing 6-year-old?
 Welcome to the **YouTube Higher or Lower** terminal game, where your only job is to guess who’s winning the clout race.

 ---